bibinvasudev/maritime/README.md

 4. Location and altitude sensors to track a containers precise location

-On AUG 15, 2019 ESRI, CISCO, IBM, INTEL announced the developement of a similar system.
+ESRI, CISCO, IBM, INTEL developing a similar system for container management.

 Esri technology is used to locate, track, map, and provide contextual geographic information.
 It brings real-time data integration and spatial analytics with map visualization, agile developer tools for web and mobile application development, along with a global library of geographic, demographic, and business data.